tahabinzafar/Cricket_Data_Analysis_Spark/README.md

-# Cricket Data Analysis using Spark
+# Cricket Data Analysis using PySpark

 The Indian Premier League (IPL) stands as one of the foremost cricket leagues globally, boasting significant prominence and popularity.